yuan0623/CppND-Capstone-Snake-Game/README.md

 This is my submission for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 In this submission, I have addressed following ruburc points:
+* the project demonstrates an understanding of c++ functions and control structures
+  * in this project, I add additional function to the original SNAKE project, all my implementations are organized into functions.
 * The project accepts user input and process the input (***see game.cpp, line 67-71***)
   * in this program, the user need to input their name to get the game started.
   * then, a welcome message is generated in the console as a step to process the input.